icarda-git/Theory-of-Change-Tool/README.md

 #### GraphDB

 GraphDB free version provides [a comprehensive guide](https://graphdb.ontotext.com/documentation/free/quick-start-guide.html#quick-start-guide-run-gdb-as-standalone-server) for installation and configuration.
 No specialised parameters need to be set for deploying and running the server.
+GraphDB Workbench is available through the `<host_url>:7200` address (the relevant port must be opened for public access).
+Log in with the admin account and create a repository with the following parameters.

 ### Backend Installation